 Keep an eye on your valuables.

-Even if you’re just running to the restroom or going to grab a napkin in Starbucks, take your personal belongings with you or ask a friend or co-worker to watch them while you’re gone.
+Even if you’re just running to the restroom in-between meetings or going to grab a napkin in Starbucks, take your personal belongings with you or ask a friend or co-worker to watch them while you’re gone.
 Even something as simple as setting a cell phone down in a clinic waiting room can end in theft.

 Don’t leave items in plain sight.